Next up in the Canadian Review Series is the Robo Advisor Wealthsimple, the most well-known or famous of the Canadian Robo Advisors.

 There are no monthly account fees, no low-balance fees, no foreign transaction fees worldwide and ATM fee reimbursements, among other features.
 Clients will access these features through a mobile app and super-cool Tungsten metal card.

 Is your money safe?

-Monies in a Wealthsimple savings account are insured up to $100,000 by CDIC.
 Investment portfolios are insured up to $1,000,000 per account type (eg. RSP, TFSA) by the Canadian Investor Protection Fund (CIPF).
-Keep in my this is insurance against default, this does not cover market or investment losses.
+Keep in mind this is insurance against default, this does not cover market or investment losses.